squidsoup/kiwipycon-2016-youngcoders/students.md

 ![](assets/images/gpio-pins.jpg)

 The GPIO port is the set of 24 pins you see in the picture above.
 GPIO stands for General-purpose Input Output, and is the way the Raspberry Pi can talk to the outside world, controlling special devices, sensors and other electronic doodads.
-With GPIO, the raspberry Pi goes from being just a little computer, to the heart and brain of all sorts of amazing inventions.
+With GPIO, the Raspberry Pi goes from being just a little computer, to the heart and brain of all sorts of amazing inventions.

 ![](assets/images/gpio-numbers.png)